Media and Communications: Regulatory Agencies

 The Regulatory Agency for Telecommunications (ARCT) is responsible for regulating communications in Burundi.
 ARCT regulates by processing applications for licenses, establishing standards for equipment and operation, arbitrating disputes, ensuring fair competition, managing the frequency spectrum, and more.
 Only available in French.

-The Ministry of Posts and Telecommunications is responsible for implementing regulatory policies in the fields of post, telecommunications, and information technologies in Cameroon.
-The Ministry grants licenses to communications operators, provides training of employees in the sectors, ensures appropriate and efficient products, encourages technological innovation, encourages investment, and much more.
-Only available in French.
+The Ministry of Posts and Telecommunications is responsible for implementing regulatory policies pertaining to post, telecommunications, and information technologies in Cameroon.
+The Ministry grants licenses to communications operators, provides training of employees in the sectors, ensures appropriate and efficient products, encourages technological innovation, and encourages investment.

 The Canadian Radio-Television & Telecommunications Commission (CRTC) regulates both broadcasting and communications in Canada.
 The CRTC issues broadcasting licenses, makes decisions on mergers, approves tariffs, encourages competition in the communications sector, provides information about broadcasting and communications, and resolves disputes from consumers.